Kevin McCarthy calls FBI search of Trump’s Mar-a-Lago home an ‘assault on democracy’

 Mr Trump and his allies, including Mr McCarthy, have bristled at both the fact of the raid and how it was conducted — even though the government attempted to recover the documents from Mr Trump and his legal team for the better part of a year before launching the search.

-The Justice Department included in a recent court filing a photograph of classified documents spread about a floor at Mar-a-Lago next to a box of framed magazine covers, after which Mr Trump said the agents “threw documents haphazardly all over the floor,”
+The Justice Department included in a recent court filing a photograph of classified documents spread about a floor at Mar-a-Lago next to a box of framed magazine covers, after which Mr Trump said the agents “threw documents haphazardly all over the floor.”

 It is not yet clear whether or not Mr Trump will be criminally charged for his handling of the documents, nor is it clear how much risk his handling of the documents posed to national security.